samcooler/flame_art/flamatik/PATTERN_ATLAS.md

 - These may be artistically interesting, but since the order is always the same, they might not be as good as the `random` patterns.
 - Examples:
   - Groupings:
-    - `pattern_test_stars` poofs all 12 of the "stars" that exist on the triacontahedron, which are the sets of 5 faces that come together in a point, forming a 5-sided pyramid.
+    - `test_stars` poofs all 12 of the "stars" that exist on the triacontahedron, which are the sets of 5 faces that come together in a point, forming a 5-sided pyramid.
-    - `pattern_test_halos` is similar to `pattern_test_stars` except it poofs the 12 "halos", which are rings of 5 faces adjacent to a star, kind of diagonal.
+    - `test_halos` is similar to `test_stars` except it poofs the 12 "halos", which are rings of 5 faces adjacent to a star, kind of diagonal.
-    - `pattern_test_equators` is similar to `pattern_test_stars` except it poofs the 6 "equators", which are rings of 10 faces that divide the triacontahedron into two "hemispheres".
+    - `test_equators` is similar to `test_stars` except it poofs the 6 "equators", which are rings of 10 faces that divide the triacontahedron into two "hemispheres".
-    - `pattern_test_triples` is similar to `pattern_test_stars` except it poofs the 20 "triples", which are sets of 3 faces that come together in a point, forming a (very shallow) 3-sided pyramid.
+    - `test_triples` is similar to `test_stars` except it poofs the 20 "triples", which are sets of 3 faces that come together in a point, forming a (very shallow) 3-sided pyramid.
 An interesting note is that since the 3-sided pyramids are so shallow, these 3 nozzles face almost the same direction, forming more of a "triple poof" in the sameish direction.
   - Index-based:
-    - `pattern_test_opposite` goes through the faces in index order and for each one, poofs both the face and the face facing the opposite direction.
+    - `test_opposite` goes through the faces in index order and for each one, poofs both the face and the face facing the opposite direction.
-    - `pattern_test_neighbors` goes through the faces in index order and for each one, poofs the 4 adjacent faces.
+    - `test_neighbors` goes through the faces in index order and for each one, poofs the 4 adjacent faces.
-    - `pattern_test_orthogonals` is like `pattern_test_neighbors` but does the 4 faces that are at a right angle to each face.
+    - `test_orthogonals` is like `test_neighbors` but does the 4 faces that are at a right angle to each face.

 ## Random patterns